Mohitkumar/orchy/README.md

 # Orchy
-Distributed, Fault tolerant workflow orchestrator.
-Scalable at all layers-
+Distributed, scalable and faault tolerant workflow orchestrator backed by Redis.
-* Workers can scale independently
-* Servers can scale independently
-* Storage can scale independently

-To distribute workload any number of workres can be run independently polling the orchy servers for task.

-To mitigate single point of failure and distribute load a cluster of n number servers can be started

-Storage layer is backed by redis which can be scaled running in cluster mode.
+Multiple workers can run simultanously polling the orchy server for work distribution.
+Task/Work can be distributed at worker level by providing thread count, each worker runs N number of threads and tasks are executed by these threads.

+Orchy server itself runs as a cluster of n number of servers.
+Each server in cluster is responsible of handling the request and hosts some partitions.
+Partitions are automaticaly distributed equally among servers.
+If any server leaves or joins the cluster the partitiions are automatically redistributed.

+Redis is used to store the workflow and task definition and workflow run context data.
+Workflow context data is the input and output of each nodes in the worklow.
 ## Requirements
 * go 1.18 or above

-## Storage
-Currently supports redis for storing workflow definitions, metadata
-### TODO-
-- [ ] DynamoDB as storage for workflows and metadata
-- [ ] Cassandra as storage for workflows and metadata

-## Task Queue
-Currently supports redis for managing tasks(actions).
-### TODO
-- [ ] SQS as TaskQueue implementation
-- [ ] Kafka as TaskQueue implementation
+* Redis for storage

 ## Workflow

 ![alt workflow](docs/use_case_1.svg?raw=true)
 Workflow assembles actions in a DAG.
 Output of each action becomes the input for next action.<br />
-Example Workflow Definiton-
+## Workflow Definiton-
 ```
     {
 	"name" :"test_workflow",